Your cart

 1. What is a Mat Burn?

 Mat Burns also known as Rug burn, carpet burn, and friction burn affects the area when rubbed against the mat.
-When skin rubs too hard on the mat surface then it burns the skin because friction produces heat and causes a mat burn.
-Most of the grapplers wear their mat burn as a badge of honor.
-Typically, mat burns are treated easily and these are small burns that should not be ignored.
+When skin rubs too hard on the mat surface it burns the skin because friction produces heat and causes a mat burn.
+Most of the grapplers consider their mat burn as a badge of honor.
+Typically, mat burns are small and treated easily so they should not be ignored.

 However, some mat burns cause problems if they don't get treated on time.
 Mat burns can cause staph infection.
 In the gym, staph infections spread fast because of the heat, moist places, and close contact.
 It can lead to painful rashes, and blisters, and even create a burning wound.
-Besides the mat burn, carelessness, while training on the mat can lead to MRSA infection which happens due to Staph infection, which is much more difficult to treat than mat burn.
+Besides the mat burn, carelessness, while training on the mat can lead to MRSA infection which is caused due to Staph infection, difficult to treat than mat burn.

 2. Causes of Mat Burn

-Following are the reasons for the causes of mat burn among BJJ practitioners.
+The following are the main reasons for the mat burn cause among BJJ practitioners.

 • Mat Burns are caused due to penetration steps.
 Excessive rubbing against the floor while sparring or training can result in a burn on your knees and toes.